kroko/hela-tests/README.md

 ## Why?

 An $12 [Allwinner H3](http://linux-sunxi.org/H3) based board [Orange Pi Lite](http://www.orangepi.org/orangepilite/) w/ 512MB DDR3 SDRAM was given which includes *Mali400MP2* GPU, [sun8i](https://github.com/torvalds/linux/blob/master/arch/arm/boot/dts/sun8i-h3.dtsi) device tree.
 A question was asked - is it possible to create *OpenGL ES* application that runs directly on *H3* without any desktop environment on mainline kernel (thus the first task was getting kernel up and running) and if yes, what would be framerate for FHD output on this board?
 It coincided with another project where low-cost (to put it mildly) Alwinner's were evaluated for realtime (simple ^_^) graphics.
-Somehow it resulted in creating an abstraction layer [Hela]() for beeing able to wite tests on x64 for given SoC.
+Somehow it resulted in creating an abstraction layer [Hela](https://github.com/WARP-LAB/hela) for being able to write tests on x64 for given SoC.

 These basic tests are made public in hope others would benefit in testing their Allwinner SoCs, kernel and Mali driver configs.

 That does not mean that these tests won't run on other SoCs (at least, it probably should on all *Allwinner* /w *Utgard* SoCs that can work with *Mali* drivers mentioned below).
-And if not, you can look at how *Hela* is constructed and throw in another *Nucleus* typedef branch.
+And if not, you can look at how [Hela](https://github.com/WARP-LAB/hela) is constructed and throw in another *Nucleus* typedef branch.

 ## Drivers